flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 ### 8.1 Pseudo-Polynomial Nature

-The dynamic-programming algorithms above often run in time polynomial in $N$ and $V$.
+For 0-1 and unbounded knapsack, the standard capacity-indexed dynamic programs run in $O(NV)$ time.
+Bounded and grouped variants introduce additional factors associated with copy limits or group sizes.

-However, this does **not** mean they are polynomial in the formal complexity-theoretic sense.
+However, dependence on the numerical capacity $V$ does **not** make these algorithms polynomial in the formal complexity-theoretic sense [3].

 The reason is that the capacity $V$ is a **numerical value**, while the input length only needs